-- Transaction Code = 61 - Application Date = Date of the File Submission to CMS - Effective Date = 1st day of the month following the month individual regains Medicaid - Election Type Code = "U" Dual LIS SEP - Enrollment Source Code "J" State-submitted Passive Enrollment utilized in addition to deemed continued eligibility.
+Please note that rapid re-enrollment policy will not automatically supplant the use of deemed continued eligibility (see section 40.2.3 and 40.2.3.2) in states with MMPs that adopt deemed continued eligibility.
+Instead, this policy is another option for states seeking to promote continuity of care and enrollment in MMPs.
+Please note that rapid re-enrollment can also be utilized in addition to deemed continued eligibility.
 For example, a beneficiary is enrolled in a MMP that offers 2 months of deemed continued eligibility.
 The beneficiary loses Medicaid eligibility on April 1, 2017 which means their 2 months deemed continued eligibility period would end on May 31, 2017.
 The beneficiary does not regain Medicaid eligibility by May 31, 2017 and is disenrolled from the MMP as of June 1, 2017 (Exhibit 21 is sent to the beneficiary).
 The beneficiary does not have Medicaid eligibility in June 2017 and July 2017.
 The beneficiary finally regains Medicaid eligibility effective August 1, 2017, therefore their rapid re-enrollment effective date would be September 1, 2017.
 Please note that rapid re-enrollment is always prospective, even if Medicaid is restored retroactively.